• Skip to primary navigation

 Make the sausage and pepper filling

 1. While the potatoes are baking, you can make the insane filling.
-Heat up a pan to medium heat with a little bit of olive oil.
+Heat a pan to medium heat on the stovetop with a little bit of olive oil.
 Add the ground sausage and cook it for 3-4 minutes, breaking it up in the pan as it cooks.
-Once it is mostly cooked and browned, add in the diced onion, minced garlic, chili powder, Italian seasoning and a pinch of salt and pepper.
+Once it is mostly cooked and browned, add in the diced onion, minced garlic, chili powder, Italian seasoning, and a pinch of salt and pepper.
 Stir and let that all cook for 2-3 minutes to wake up the spices and get the veggies nice and soft.

 Fill and bake the potatoes